 Places to see Riverine Rabbits:

 - This endemic species is only found along rivers in Nama and Succulent Karoo areas, in the Central and Small Karoo, of South Africa.
-They are present in the Anysberg Nature Reserve.
+Also known as Bushman Rabbits or Bushman Hares, they are present in the Anysberg Nature Reserve.

 Help Save Riverine Rabbits: